Babatunde Olatunji: Career

 In 1969, Carlos Santana had a major hit with his cover version of "Jin-go-lo-ba" from Olatunji's first album, which Santana recorded on his debut album, Santana, as "Jingo".

-Olatunji's subsequent recordings include Drums of Passion: The Invocation (1988), Drums of Passion: The Beat (1989) (which included Airto Moreira and Carlos Santana), Love Drum Talk (1997), Circle of Drums (2005; originally titled Cosmic Rhythm Vibrations, with Muruga Booker and Sikiru Adepoju), and Olatunji Live at Starwood (2003 – recorded at the 1997 Starwood Festival with guest Halim El-Dabh.
+Olatunji's subsequent recordings include Drums of Passion: The Invocation (1988), Drums of Passion: The Beat (1989) (which included Airto Moreira and Carlos Santana), Love Drum Talk (1997), Circle of Drums (2005; originally titled Cosmic Rhythm Vibrations, with Muruga Booker and Sikiru Adepoju), and Olatunji Live at Starwood (2003 – recorded at the 1997 Starwood Festival with guest Halim El-Dabh).
 He also contributed to Peace Is the World Smiling: A Peace Anthology for Families on the Music for Little People label (1993).

 Film and theatre

-Olatunji composed music for the Broadway theatrical and the 1961 Hollywood film productions of Raisin in the Sun.
-He assisted Bill Lee with the music for his son Spike Lee's hit film She's Gotta Have It.
+Olatunji's most notable involvement comes from composing music for both the Broadway theatrical and the 1961 Hollywood film adaptations of Lorraine Hansberry's acclaimed play, Raisin in the Sun.
+Olatunji's musical compositions added a rich and evocative layer to these productions, enhancing the overall emotional impact of the storytelling.
+In 1986, he played a role in the creation of the soundtrack for Spike Lee's film, She's Gotta Have It.
+Collaborating with renowned musician Bill Lee, Olatunji lent his expertise to the musical score, contributing to the film's cultural resonance and critical acclaim.
+His involvement in this project underscored his ability to seamlessly blend traditional African rhythms with contemporary sounds, creating a musical backdrop that complemented the narrative and resonated with audiences.

+Furthermore, Olatunji's collaboration with Bill Lee on She's Gotta Have It exemplifies his commitment to fostering intergenerational musical partnerships.
+Assisting Bill Lee, and by extension, contributing to the success of Spike Lee's directorial debut, Olatunji showcased not only his musical prowess but also his ability to mentor and inspire emerging talents in the industry.